-We currently use the Modified Madison Wisconsin Protocol which has been shown to produce the most reliable results and give the longest duration of remission (an average of 12-14 months from start of treatment).
+We currently use the Modified Madison Wisconsin Protocol which can be found as ‘CHOP’ on the link.
+It has been shown to produce the most reliable results and give the longest duration of remission (an average of 12-14 months from start of treatment).
 The protocol is given over a six month period involving weekly visits (most as outpatients) with occasional weeks off, and periodic blood monitoring.

 In May 2012 his cancer treatment course finished.
 Since then he remained in remission for approximately three years with the good quality of life of an active beagle.
 That’s him pictured recently.

 Bunty was a 17-year old cat who came to us with signs of vomiting and weight loss.
 On a physical exam, she looked remarkably good for her age but a lump was found in her abdomen.
 Blood and urine tests were normal, and so we scheduled an ultrasound examination to better diagnose the origin of the lump.